bduvenhage/bduvenhage.github.io/_posts/2019-04-06-the-intel-drng.md

 mbits_per_second = 143.5672
 ```

-RDRAND and RDSEED is slower than the Lehmar generator.
+RDRAND and RDSEED is slower than, for example, the Lehmar generator.
 However, it provides cryptographically secure hardware entropy based random numbers significantly faster than seems to be otherwise possible.

 ## The Code
 The full code is available in my [Bits-O-Cpp GitHub repo](https://github.com/bduvenhage/Bits-O-Cpp/tree/master/random).
-This code uses some headers for timing and platform info from the repo, but the Bits-O-Cpp/random/README.md file contains info on how to compile the example.
+That code uses some headers for timing and platform info from the repo, but the Bits-O-Cpp/random/README.md file contains info on how to compile the example.